 14. Youth center

 Kids might hate the art tour but they are sure to love the youth center.
-There’s a fun room for kids under 3 and there are a couple other rooms filled with computers, video, board and arcade games that kids and teenagers will love.
+There’s a fun room for kids under 3 and there are a couple of other rooms filled with computers, video, board, and arcade games that kids and teenagers will love.
 There’s even a ping-pong table in one of the kids’ dedicated outdoor areas.

 Although it’s not free, it’s nice that each stateroom floor has its own laundry room so passengers don’t have to bring a ton of clothes with them.
-Loads costs $2 each for the washer and dryer.
+Loads cost $2 each for the washer and dryer.
 If you don’t have your own laundry soap there’s a vending machine that sells it for $1.50-a-load, so my laundry tip is to bring your own detergent from home.

 16. Fountain pool/plunge pool

 Up on the Lido Deck (16) there are two freshwater pools with an island area between them.
-During the day, passengers can relax in a variety of seating options, including circular loungers, garden-style furniture, bar-height tables and stools and chaise lounges.
+During the day, passengers can relax in a variety of seating options, including circular loungers, garden-style furniture, bar-height tables and stools, and chaise lounges.
 At night, the pool area transforms with architectural lighting effects to set the mood.
 The island area then becomes a stage with an interactive sound and light show featuring dancing fountains.
 There are 85 water jets and streams of water shoot 33 feet into the night sky.